triton-inference-server/server/docs/walkthrough.md

     Concurrency: 1, throughput: 482.8 infer/sec, latency 12613 usec
     ```

+    - This gives us a sanity test that we are able to successfully form input requests and receive output responses to communicate with the model backend via Triton APIs.
+If for some reason Perf Analyzer fails to send requests and it is not clear from the error how to proceed, then you may want to sanity check that your model `config.pbtxt` inputs/outputs match what the model expects, and that you can perform inference directly using your model's original framework.
     - The defintion of "performing well" is subject to change for each use case.
 There are many variables that can be tweaked just within your Triton configuration (`config.pbtxt`) to obtain different results.
+    - As your model, config, or use case evolves, [Perf Analyzer](https://github.com/triton-inference-server/server/blob/main/docs/perf_analyzer.md) is a great tool to quickly verify model functionality and performance.

 3. How can I improve my model performance?
     - To further understand the best model configuration you can provide to Triton for your use case, Triton's [Model Analyzer](https://github.com/triton-inference-server/model_analyzer) tool can help.
 After running Model Analyzer to find the optimal configurations for your model/use case, you can transfer the generated config files to your [Model Repository](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md).
 Model Analyzer provides a [Quickstart](https://github.com/triton-inference-server/model_analyzer/blob/main/docs/quick_start.md) guide with some examples to walk through.